import pynwb

 plt.ylabel("Running speed (cm/s)", fontsize=18)

-Add the running speed to the neural activity and stimulus epoch figure
+Add the running speed to the neural activity and stimulus epoch figure we made above

 for i in range(50):